 It’s quite simple for us to sum up what we do here at The Donaldson Trust; we offer a range of services and support to neurodiverse individuals.
 But that word, ‘neurodiverse’, it’s not one that those outside our walls might hear everyday.
 But what exactly does it mean?
-And why might a neurodiverse individual require support or a specialised service?
+And why might a neurodivergent individual require support or a specialised service?
 Well, fear not, if you read on we’ll do our best to answer those questions for you.

 Remember the old Apple Computers ad that urged us to ‘Think different.’?
 The line was intended to describe the innovation the company was offering at the time – but it also works as an explanation of what neurodiversity is all about.
 Simply put, a neurodivergent individual has a different thinking and learning process to others.
 In fact, Steve Jobs himself was neurodivergent.
 One thing that’s very important to know is that you won’t see visual signs of someone being neurodivergent.